 |15.||Escalate the test scenario / business use cases which are not feasible to test or not feasible for automation framework.|

 |16.||Identify the process of collecting test data for both input and output and check the availability of domain expert to analyze the output data.|

-Before getting into ERP testing, the testing professionals needs to understand the concepts, process and strategies and the criticalities of ERP testing.
-Yes, now we are ready to start the testing process with a quick road-map in hand.
+Before getting into ERP testing, the testing professionals need to understand the concepts, process and strategies and the criticalities of ERP testing.
+Yes, we are now ready to start the testing process with a quick road-map in hand.

-Next ERP testing tutorial: So, our next step is to initiate the ERP testing process by preparing the QA & Test Plan, preparing the Test Suite with module wise Test Cases, identify the best practices for manual and automated Test Execution and preparing the template format for Test Reports.
+The next ERP testing tutorial: ERP Testing Test Plan – So, our next step is to initiate the ERP testing process by preparing the QA and Test Plan, preparing the Test Suite with module wise Test Cases, identifying the best practices for manual and automated Test Execution and preparing the template format for Test Reports.

 We will cover all these topics in our next tutorial.
 So don’t miss it.

-Let us know if you have any questions on ERP or SAP Testing.
+Let us know if you have any questions about ERP or SAP Testing.